 Timothy Lachlan (he/they) is the founder of WCMX and Adaptive Skateboarding Australia.
 He is a queer, disabled, neurodivergent, young person, an Occupational Therapy (OT) graduate and the first Australian to land a wheelchair backflip.
 He was also an invited athlete who skated with Tony Hawk on a recent tour to Australia in January 2024.Tim has lived experience of disability and intersectionality.
 Tim uses Adaptive Skating as a tool to teach others with disabilities various mobility skills and advocate for universal design.
 His passion for inclusion has led him to join the panel and project.
 Tim’s Website

 Nick 'Nicky' Hayes is an Arrernte man and Traditional Owner from Ltyentye Apurte and the founder of Spinifex Skateboards.
-His projects include developing the First Nations Skate tour for youth and being one of the leading figures in the creation of the first indoor skatepark and new outdoor skatepark in Ltyentye Apurte/Santa Maria.
+His projects include developing the First Nations Skate tour for youth and being one of the leading figures in the creation of the first indoor skatepark and new outdoor skatepark in Ltyentye Apurte/Santa Teresa.
 He is also a filmer and skateboarder in Songline Skateboards, the continent’s first Indigenous skate team.
 He is also a public speaker including at Melbourne Design Week.

 Dr Indigo Willing is a war orphan, skateboarder, has a PhD from The University of Queensland and is the co-author of Skateboarding, Power and Change (Palgrave Macmillan, 2023) with Anthony Pappalardo.
 She is the co-chair for the international advisory board for Skateistan, who build skateparks and education programs globally.
 Indigo is currently a Visiting James Social Science Fellow working on the Skate, Create, Educate and Regenerate project and a 2024 faculty member for the Hunt-Simes Institute in Sexuality Studies HISS Faculty at The University of Sydney at The Sydney Social Sciences and Humanities Advanced Research Centre (SSSHARC).
 In September 2024 Indigo was also awarded a Churchill Fellowship.